Niall Garbh O'Donnell: Family and issue

-Sometime before his submission to Hugh Roe in 1592, Niall married Nuala O'Donnell, his first cousin once-removed.
+Sometime before Niall's submission to Hugh Roe in 1592, he married Nuala O'Donnell, his first cousin once-removed.
 Niall and Nuala had at least two children, Naghtan and Manus.
 (Note: According to Robert Dunlop, Nuala had a daughter named Grania.
 Dunlop states that Grania accompanied Nuala on the Flight of the Earls, then returned to England in 1617 to petition for a provision of Niall's estate.
 Eunan O'Donnell states that Naghtan, Manus and Grania were all children of Niall and Nuala.
 Conversely, Casway believes Nuala had no children.)
 When Niall defected from the confederacy in 1600, Nuala separated from him.
 In 1602 he was reportedly contemplating a marriage to the widow of Arthur O'Neill, who was also the sister of the late Hugh Maguire.
 Whether or not Niall remarried, it appears he had more than two children.
 The historian George Hill states that Naghtan had two younger brothers, and Walsh states that it is unlikely that Niall remained without a partner until his arrest in 1608.
 By 1607, Nuala was living with her brother Rory.
 She took part in the Flight of the Earls and died in the Spanish Netherlands circa 1630.

 Naghtan, Niall's eldest son, was born around 1591.
 He was handed over to Docwra in 1600 as a surety for his father's loyalism.
 Described as "a boy of an active spirit, and yet much inclined to his book", Naghtan enrolled at St John's College, Oxford in January 1603, at the charge of the Earl of Devonshire.
 He was given the English name "Hector".
 He was then sent to Trinity College Dublin, whence he was transferred to Dublin Castle.
 Naghtan disappears from records after 1623; it is assumed that he died in the Tower of London.
 Sir Allen Apsley noted that Naghtan apparently never committed any offence.

 Niall's son Manus served as a colonel under Owen Roe O'Neill in the Irish Confederate Wars.
 He died at the Battle of Benburb in 1646.
 The O'Donel baronets of Newport, County Mayo descend from Manus's son Rory.

 The Austrian and Spanish lines of the O'Donnell family descend from Niall's brother Conn Oge.